Print

 Instructions

-2. Cover the bowl with plastic wrap and let the batter rest at room temperature for 30 to 60 minutes.
+3. Cover the bowl with plastic wrap and let the batter rest at room temperature for 30 to 60 minutes.
 Refrigerate it if you let it rest overnight.
-Resting the crepe batter allows for relaxing the gluten and allows the flour to absorb the liquid.
+Resting the crepe batter allows the gluten to relax and the flour to absorb the liquid.
 This step is the key to making perfect crepes.

-3. To cook crepes, heat a crepe pan or a 9-inch/23 cm non-stick skillet over medium-high heat.
+4. To cook crepes, heat a crepe pan or a 9-inch (23 cm) non-stick skillet over medium-high heat.
 To test, sprinkle it with water: it is ready if water drops jump across the pan.
 Gently pour a ladle of crepe batter into the center of the pan.
-Immediately, tilt it around to coat the bottom of the pan with a thin layer of batter.
+Immediately, tilt the pan to coat the bottom with a thin layer of batter.

 Notes

-1. For a lighter batter, replace half the milk with water or beer.
+1. For lighter batter, swap half the milk with water or beer.

-2. If the crepe batter seems too thick, add a little milk.
+2. If the batter is too thick, add a little more milk.

-4. Cook crepes over medium to medium-high heat: all stovetops are different.
+4. Cook over medium to medium-high heat (adjust for your stove).

 Nutrition